Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 idempotent = make mutations idempotent.
 A full retry of a partial failure shouldn’t corrupt/duplicate data. if it ain't broke, don't fix it
 IIFE https://codilime.com/blog/iffe-forgotten-javascript-pattern/
-immutability
-inheritance -- diamond
-inheritance -- prototypal
+illusion of clean code = "the good news is that my code is quite beautiful and well organized, with perfectly uniform indentation and formatting, completely consistent conventions, and immaculately well factored.
+Any developer who is worth their salt in the language I have laid down will be able to understand, trace, and build upon my code within one day of poring over it.
+(If not, fire them.
+Trust me.)" https://blog.jpl-consulting.com/2011/03/what-happens-if-i-get-hit-by-a-bus/ immutability inheritance -- diamond inheritance -- prototypal